 The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) is the department’s research arm.
 It provides professionally independent research, analysis, commodity forecasting and data across the fields of economics, science and social science.
 ABARES shares its outputs and findings with government agencies, industry, research bodies and other relevant groups for the benefit of the Australian community.

-The Australian Chief Plant Protection Office works closely with the Biosecurity Plant Division to enhance and drive opportunities for the Australian economy and Australia’s plant-dependent industries through improved market access; to promote a shared vision for plant health in Australia to protect our valuable plant resources; and to represent the Australian Government on plant health issues of international and national interest.
+The Australian Chief Plant Protection Officer works closely with the Biosecurity Plant Division to enhance and drive opportunities for the Australian economy and Australia’s plant-dependent industries through improved market access, to promote a shared vision for plant health in Australia to protect our valuable plant resources, and to represent the Australian Government on plant health issues of international and national interest.

-The Australian Chief Veterinary Office provides leadership and the strategic focal point for international and national biosecurity policies and strategies relevant to animal health and welfare, especially in the context of emergency management.
-The office works closely with the Biosecurity Animal Division to enhance trade and market access for animals and animal products, and with public health, environmental and veterinary experts to achieve mutually beneficial outcomes.
+The Chief Veterinary Officer provides leadership for international and national biosecurity policies and strategies relevant to animal health and welfare, especially in the context of emergency management.
+The Chief Veterinary Officer works closely with the Biosecurity Animal Division to enhance trade and market access for animals and animal products, and with public health, environmental and veterinary experts to achieve mutually beneficial outcomes.

 Biosecurity Animal Division

 The Biosecurity Animal Division works to maintain and enhance trade and market access for animals and animal products.
-The division undertakes risk analyses and provides inspection services for the import of live animals and animal genetic material.
-It works collaboratively with Australian industries, governments and the community to strengthen Australia’s animal disease prevention, preparedness and response capabilities, as well as providing leadership and strategic direction on domestic and international animal welfare issues.
+The division undertakes risk analyses and determines the import requirements for live animals and animal genetic and biological material.
+It works collaboratively with industry, governments and the community to strengthen Australia’s animal disease prevention, preparedness and response capabilities, as well as providing leadership and strategic direction on domestic and international animal welfare issues.